DIY ornaments are one of my favorite things to make each year around the holidays.

 Still not convinced?
 Well maybe one of these ideas might entice you.

 Over the years, I feel like I’ve tried it all when it comes to holiday DIY projects, so I know a few things about a handmade holiday.
-After years of experimenting and decorating my own tree, here are the different types of ornaments I’ve been able to make:
+After years of experimenting and decorating my own tree, here are the different types of ornaments I’ve made:

-- glass ornaments (technically these were only embellished – I didn’t make the glass)
+- DIY glass ornament ideas (technically these were only embellished)

 DIY Clay Ornaments